Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Vehicle and equipment financing

-Vehicle and equipment financing can be used to purchase expensive equipment for your LLC, such as tractors, restaurant equipment, computers or other big-ticket items.
+Vehicle and equipment financing can be used to purchase expensive equipment for your LLC, such as tractors, restaurant equipment, computers or to finance other big-ticket business items like commercial trucks.
 Similar to a mortgage or auto loan, the equipment loan is secured by the asset you’re buying.

 Equipment financing is typically much easier to qualify for than other unsecured business loans, simply because you’re backing the loan with the item you’re buying.
 Most equipment loans come with fixed rates, and the term is most often determined by the longevity of the equipment you’re financing.